Uniform convergence of conditional distributions for one-dimensional diffusion processes

 \section{Abstract}

 In this paper, we study the quasi-stationary behavior of the one-dimensional diffusion process with a regular or exit boundary at 0 and an entrance boundary at $\infty$.
 By using the Doob's $h$-transform, we show that the conditional distribution of the process converges to its unique quasi-stationary distribution exponentially fast in the total variation norm, uniformly with respect to the initial distribution.
-Moreover, we also use the same method to show that the conditional distribution of the process converges exponentially fast in the $\psi$-norm to the unique quasi-stationary distribution. \\[2mm] {\bf Keywords:} One-dimensional diffusion processes; rate of convergence; quasi-stationary distributions; Doob's $h$-transform \\[1.2mm] {\bf 2010 MSC:} Primary 60J60; Secondary 60B10, 37A25
+Moreover, we also use the same method to show that the conditional distribution of the process converges exponentially fast in the $\psi$-norm to the unique quasi-stationary distribution.
+The rate of convergence of the conditional empirical measure to the quasi-ergodic distribution is also considered.
+Finally, two examples arising in population dynamics are also given to illustrate the main results. \\[2mm] {\bf Keywords:} One-dimensional diffusion processes; rate of convergence; quasi-stationary distributions; Doob's $h$-transform \\[1.2mm] {\bf 2010 MSC:} Primary 60J60; Secondary 60B10, 37A25

 \baselineskip 0.234in